Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Analysis

 The resulting extinction map is shown in Figure \ref{fig:extinction_map}.
 The center of the filament likely reaches higher extinction values than the assumed maximum of $A_V=63$ that replaces stars that were not detected in F182M but were in F410M.
 The map likely underestimates the extinction in these areas, especially where the stellar density is lowest at the very center of the filament where detections are lacking even in F410M.
 Some areas of low extinction in the center of the filament are likely due to stars inside of the filament but not behind the majority of its dust.

-The extinction map assumes the \citet{chiar2006} extinction law, which is not necessarily true to the actual interstellar medium toward the Galactic Center.
-We show extinction vectors in Figure \ref{fig:ccd} that predict the shift of a star in color-color space behind \SI{20}{mag} of extinction using the \texttt{CT06} extinction law.
-The vectors seem to parallel the observed distribution of stars, excluding colors impacted by \ce{CO} ice absorption.
-That said, other extinction laws differ by as much as \SI{20}{mag}.
+The extinction map assumes the \citet{chiar2006} extinction law.
+While this extinction law is measured toward the CMZ, the extinction curve likely varies for different sight lines \citep{NoguerasLara2019}.
+We show extinction vectors in Figure \ref{fig:ccd} that predict the shift of a star in color-color space behind $20~\mathrm{mag}$ of extinction using the \texttt{CT06} extinction law.
+The vectors seem to parallel the observed distribution of stars, excluding colors impacted by CO ice absorption.
 Additionally, the extinction map does not take into account the intrinsic colors of the stars, and we assume that any reddening is due to extinction.